The Evolutionary Premise

 Key Takeaways

-- Careful planning and personalization are crucial for long-term success on the Paleo diet.
+• Careful planning and personalization are crucial for long-term success.

-- The diet can be adapted to suit person needs and preferences.
+• The diet can be adapted to suit personal needs and preferences.

 Frequently Asked Questions